nsclass/nsclass.github.io/_posts/2022-03-05-rust-cassandra-driver.md

 permalink: "2022/03/05/rust-cassandra-driver"
 ---

-Rust Cassandra driver is not matured enough so far.
+Rust Cassandra driver is not matured enough so far but the blogger recommended the C++ driver for production.

 The following blog will show how to use most popular Rust Cassandra driver and the current status of development in open source world.